irudayambics/works/PRPs/03-recurring-todos.md

 - [ ] Users can attach recurrence to a todo with valid combination of frequency, interval, and anchor date.
 - [ ] Backend prevents multiple active recurrence rules per todo.
 - [ ] System generates next occurrence immediately unless `endAt` reached.
+- [ ] Attempting to set a recurrence start date within the next minute returns `E_VALIDATION` and preserves existing data.

 ### Occurrence Management
 - [ ] Completing an occurrence marks it done and creates the next occurrence adhering to rule.